Tai Chi

 Roundness of movement is a trademark of Tai Chi.
 These circular movements express the strength and functionality of the human body.

-Tai chi practice takes years of training to master its basic principles.
+Tai Chi practice takes years of training to master it's basic principles.
 It requires total concentration and attention in every training session.
 You must be ready to separate yourself from the pre-conceived notions and superstitions that hold you back.
 Do it consciously, and always stay in the present moment.